lauromueller/web/src/articles/analytics/exploratory-data-analysis/subspace-search.md

 ---
-title: 'Data preprocessing: an introduction'
+title: 'Subspace search: identifying interesting dimensions in high dimensional datasets'
 date: '2020-01-10'
-slug: 'data-preprocessing-introduction'
 field: analytics
-area: data-preparation
+area: exploratory-data-analysis
+slug: 'subspace-search'
 category: 'data analysis'
-tags: 'data preprocessing, machine learning'
+tags: 'clustering, data preparation, data understanding'
+draft: true
 ---

 Welcome to the first article in a series of posts that will take a deep dive